 Our Analysis and Test Results

 Take a few yards of fabric, tie a rope to either end, and you've got yourself a spot to swing.
-Honestly, there isn't much more that goes into an end gathered hammock at first glance so what's the difference and how did we select the Kootek as our Best Buy for Day Use?
+Honestly, there isn't much more that goes into an end gathered hammock at first glance, so what's the difference, and how did we select the Kootek as our Best Buy for Day Use?

-We probably wouldn't throw the Kootek in our packs for a multi-day backpacking adventure but will happily tote it around on day trips, down to the river, an even on overnighter where weight isn't as critical.
+We probably wouldn't throw the Kootek in our packs for a multi-day backpacking adventure but will happily tote it around on day trips, down to the river, and even on overnighter where weight isn't as critical.